David Webb (Hong Kong activist): Other work

+Webb formerly led Hong Kong Mensa, the local chapter of the high-IQ society, between 1998 and 2000.

 From 1999 to 2008, Webb made public an annual Christmas share tip where he recommended a single undervalued but well-run company.
 His picks are believed to have strongly influenced the price of selected stocks.
 However, The Standard criticised Webb after reporting that he himself owned holdings in his own Christmas share tip (which he had always disclosed), in one case giving himself almost a 40% unrealised profit on his holdings the day following publication of the tip.
 In December 2009, he announced an end to the "Christmas Pick" after a 10-year run in which they returned a cumulative 1118%, compared with an 87% return in the Hang Seng Index over that period, saying that the success of the picks "has become something of a distraction" to the main goal of raising the standards of Hong Kong's corporate and economic governance.

-Webb was named as a "Gadfly" in CFO Magazine's Global 100 in 2002.
+Webb was named as a "gadfly" in CFO Magazine's Global 100 in 2002.

-In June 2025, Webb was named on the King's Birthday Honour's List as a Member of the Order of the British Empire.
+In June 2025, Webb was named on the King's Birthday Honours List as a Member of the Order of the British Empire.

-Personal life
+Personal life and death

-Webb is married to Karen Anne Webb and they have two children together.
+Webb was married to Karen Anne Webb and they had two children together.

-On 8 June 2020, he announced on webb-site.com that he had been diagnosed with metastatic prostate cancer and would step back from in-depth research on listed companies.
+On 8 June 2020, Webb announced on webb-site.com that he had been diagnosed with metastatic prostate cancer and would step back from in-depth research on listed companies.
 As the illness progressed, he maintained the webb-site.com database and much of his activism.
 In February 2025, with the prospect of his death imminent, and after unsuccessfully seeking ways to continue the site without him, Webb announced a phased closure of record maintenance.

+Webb died on 13 January 2026, at the age of 60.